Myra-Sea/reading-notes/Code102/CSS.md

 ## Ways to insert CSS into a webpage

 1. **External CSS:**  This method is the best practice for using CSS.
 A separate CSS file that can change the look of an entire website.
 There should not be any HTML tags inside this external file.
 Instead, a reference to this external CSS file must be made inside of a <link> element in the <head> section of the HTML page.
-This is the location because it's information for the browser instead of the viewer.
+This is the location because it's information for the browser instead of the client.
 It will need to be written in this head location for every html page of the website that you wish to look the same.
 `<link rel="stylesheet" href="style.css">`

 2. **Internal CSS:**  This method is CSS inside of the HTML document.
 This method uses HTML <style> </style> tags with the CSS syntax inside.